aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 Outcome

-Two helpful events will be emitted involving the collateral:
+Two helpful events will be emitted involving the collateral asset:

 ```
 event Transfer(address indexed from, address indexed to, uint256 value);